GerbilSoft/rom-properties/README.md

 If installed correctly, thumbnails should be generated for the supported file type.
 You can also right-click a file, select Properties, then click the "ROM Properties" tab to view more information about the ROM image.

-### Windows

-Extract the ZIP archive to a directory, then run install.exe.
-The installer requires administrator access, so click "Yes" if requested.
-In the installer, click the "Install" button to register the ROM Properties Page DLL.

-Note that this will hard-code the location of the DLL files in the registry, so you may want to place the DLLs in a common location.

-To uninstall the plugin, run install.exe again, then click the "Uninstall" button.

 ## Current ROM Feature Support Level